Hakoexe/MolotovTheCord/README.md

 5. set the **Delete Interval** to `2500`ms
 6. Click `Start`
 > This can take some time to be completed depending on how large the JSON file is.
+> ⚠️ Note: This can only be done one at a time.
+You can not open up two browser tabs to do this at the same time.

-> **Note: If you select one DM and find that DM in discord you can watch in real time the messages being deleted.**
+> ** If you select one DM during your JSON file setup and find that DM in discord you can watch in real time the messages being deleted.**

 7. Once this is completed you can repeat Steps 1-6 to complete for **SERVER_MESSAGES_ALL.json**
+> ⚠️ Note: This can only be done one at a time.
+You can not open up two browser tabs to do this at the same time.

 ---